Toledo vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Northern Illinois Stats and Trends

-- In Northern Illinois' five games this season, it has three wins against the spread.
+- Northern Illinois has three wins against the spread in five games this year.

-- This year, the Huskies have one against the spread win in two games as an underdog of 12.5 points or more.
+- The Huskies have been underdogs by 12.5 points or more two times this year and covered the spread once.

 - Northern Illinois' games this season have hit the over on two of five set point totals (40%).

-- When Northern Illinois scores more than 16.6 points, it is 3-0-1 against the spread and 3-1 overall.
+- Northern Illinois is 3-0-1 against the spread and 3-1 overall in games when it puts up more than 16.6 points.

-- Northern Illinois is 3-0-1 against the spread and 3-1 overall when the team churns out more than 297.2 yards.
+- Northern Illinois is 3-0-1 against the spread and 3-1 overall when the team totals over 297.2 yards.

 - The Huskies have turned the ball over eight times, three fewer times than the Rockets have forced turnovers (11).